 How to Paper Piece for Beginners

-I am excited to have another new face around here.
-Michelle from Creative Blond is going to be sharing some awesome paper piecing tutorials!
-We are going to start at the beginning and go through the very basics of paper piecing.
+Foundation Paper Piecing is such a fun way to get detailed and intricately pieced quilt blocks.
+We are going to start at the beginning and go through the very basics of foundation paper piecing.
 I can’t wait for these fun tutorials!
-Here is how to paper piece for beginners with Michelle.
+Here is how to paper piece for beginners.
 Make sure and check out these Paper Piecing Patterns for more fun paper piecing.

 This is just one of my 50+ easiest sewing tutorials.
 Check out the rest HERE.